jbraithwaite/blessed-footsteps/README.md

-# Static Site Generator
+# Prismic × Next.js — SSG

 This project is a static site generator for a book.
-One of the goals of this project is longevity and durability.
-The dynamic nature of most websites lend themselves to security issues that require constant updating.
-By producing a static site, we not only create a highly [portable](https://en.wikipedia.org/wiki/Software_portability) format but also one that requires minimal maintenance and cost.
+Chief goals of this project are longevity and durability.
+The dynamic nature of most websites lend themselves to security issues that require constant updating; by producing a static site, we not only create a highly [portable](https://en.wikipedia.org/wiki/Software_portability) format but also one that requires minimal maintenance and cost.